ssaryonjr/T-K-Restaurant-/README.md

 - This project was a great one, mainly because the things I learned the most was not from writing code.
 From this experience I was able to sharpen my interpersonal skills, negiotating, working with clients and deadlines.
 As a freelancer this was a great opportunity for me to exercise my communication and soft skills which ended up giving me and the clients both a great experience throughout the process.

 ## Future Optimizations:
-- Refactor with a JavaScript framework.
+- Refactor with a JavaScript framework such as Raect.
 - Implement lazy loading for images and faster load speed.
 - Combine script files to increase load speed and reduce frequent http request.